 Highlights: Endangered Least Tern/Snowy Plover nesting site.
 Sea and shorebirds, terns, Brown Pelican, bitterns.
 Rare migrants often found.

 Best Season: All year, especially summer for shorebirds; late spring and summer for nesting species.

 Varied city park habitat: cactus, oak, grassy areas, chaparral

 Location: Take Hwy 101 south through Camarillo to Camarillo Springs Rd.
 Exit freeway and turn left under Hwy 101 to stop sign.
 Turn right and continue to park.

 Cactus Wren, Hermit Thrush, Ground Dove, Cedar Waxwings, raptors, bluebirds, woodpeckers, kinglets.

 Best Season: All year, especially fall, winter, spring.

 VENTURA WATER TREATMENT PLANTS-WILDLIFE PONDS

 Location: From Hwy 101 in Ventura, take Seaward Ave. towards the beach.
 Turn left onto Harbor Blvd.
 Continue on Harbor to Spinnaker Dr. Turn right.
-Then turn left at 1400 Spinnaker Dr. Follow signs to administration building for sign in.
-Park near ponds.
+Then turn left at Angler Ct. and park across from the Birder Parking sign.

-Highlights: Bonaparte's Gull, ducks, Sora, Common Moorhen, Marsh wren, phalaropes, warblers, grebes, Peregrine Falcon, spring swallows.
+Highlights: Bonaparte's Gull, ducks, Sora, Common Gallinule, Marsh wren, phalaropes, warblers, grebes, Peregrine Falcon, spring swallows.